johnathanthedev/apple-ror-assessment/README.md

 ## Pre-requisites

-In both the `/api` and `/frontend` directories please reference the .env files inside of `/documents`.
+You will need to create a `.env` file for both the `/api` and `/frontend` directories.
+Please reference the sample .env files inside of `/documents`.

 - Docker